How to Plan a Wedding with Family and Friends Without Losing Your Mind

-Decide what you are not obsessed with.
 Granted, when it comes to your dress and cake and flowers, you might have to be the only cook in the kitchen.
 But, do you really care that much about the ceremony programs or favors or bubble wands for your exit?
-Decide what you can delegate (and truly let go of control) and then ask willing family and friends to take care of these small headaches for you.
+Decide what you can delegate (and truly give up control) and then ask willing family and friends to take care of these small headaches for you.